Edward Jancarz

 Edward 'Ed' Jancarz (20 August 1946 – 11 January 1992) was a Polish international speedway rider.
 He earned 76 international caps for the Poland speedway team.

 Career

 Jancarz participated in ten Speedway World Championship finals, his highest placing being in his first final in 1968, when he finished on the rostrum in third place after a run-off with Russian rider Gennady Kurilenko.
 He was also a member of the Polish World Team Cup winning team of 1969.

 Jancarz reached the final of the Speedway World Pairs Championship in the 1975 Speedway World Pairs Championship at the Olympic Stadium in Wrocław, winning a silver medal riding with Piotr Bruzda.

 Jancarz rode in the UK for the Wimbledon Dons between 1977–1982, winning the Internationale at Wimbledon in his first season, and in Poland for Stal Gorzów.
 He won the prestigious Embassy Internationale, at Wimbledon in 1977.

-After his riding career ended he was a speedway coach.
+After his riding career ended, Jancarz was a speedway coach.
 He was trainer in Stal Gorzów, KKŻ Krosno and Poland national speedway team.